sf-wdi-22-23/tic-tac-toe/README.md

 1. Create a `tic-tac-toe` directory inside your homework directory.

-1. Copy over your `index.html`, `styles.css`, and `ticTacToe.js` from your `dev/tic-tac-toe` directory to your `22-homework/tic-tac-toe` or `23-homework/tic-tac-toe` directory.
+1. Copy over your `index.html`, `styles.css`, and `ticTacToe.js` from your `dev/tic-tac-toe` directory to your `22-homework/username/tic-tac-toe` or `23-homework/username/tic-tac-toe` directory.

-1. Change directories into the new `tic-tac-toe` directory inside your homework directory.
-List all the files with `ls -a`.
+1. Change directories into the new `tic-tac-toe` directory inside your homework directory.  ( `2x-homework/username/tic-tac-toe` )  List all the files with `ls -a`.

-1. If you are *sure* that you are inside your new homework `tic-tac-toe` directory and you see a `.git` directory listed there, run `rm -rf .git` to remove the `.git` file.
+1. If you are *sure* that you are inside your new homework `tic-tac-toe` directory and you see a `.git` directory listed there (you shouldn't!), run `rm -rf .git` to remove the `.git` file.
 (We don't want a whole tic-tac-toe repository nested inside your homework repository -- that would get too complicated!)

 1. Follow the directions from your homework repo readme to push your changes and submit a new pull request.